 Each participant can select their own schedule!

 The participants receive more information and the event schedule after registering in the program.
-Each participant can freely select the events they want to participate in based on their interests and possibilities.
+Each participant can select freely the events they want to participate at based on their interests and possibilities.
 Each event is worth a certain amount of academic hours.
-Each participant needs to complete 25 academic hours worth of activities.
+Each participant needs to complete 24-27 academic hours worth of activities.

-In which languages is the program available and what is it about?
+In which languages is the Culture Step program available and what is it about?

-The project is partnered with local cultural establishments and NGOs.
-We are also very thankful to our Estonian volunteers.
+The project is partnered with local cultural establishments, NGOs, professional guides and other specialists.
+The Estonian Institute is also very thankful to it’s Estonian volunteers and is also always open for new partnerships.

 Become a volunteer!

-if you wish to participate as a volunteer by helping to organize events (helping with the registration sheets, taking photos, participating in discussions etc) then please contact the Estonian Institute at firstname.lastname@example.org.
+if you wish to participate as a volunteer by helping to organize events (helping with the registration sheets, taking photos, participating in discussions etc) then please contact firstname.lastname@example.org.

 As a volunteer you’ll be able to participate in all the events for free while learning together with other participants about Estonian culture and society.
 The program offers a chance to connect with people from across the world.